edibotopic/edibotopic-website/content/blog/thinking/2024-10-07-where-i-lived.md

 We were near a stadium and there was regular crowd noise.
 It amazed me how pleasant a sound it was to hear.

+One night there was a prolonged and sad breakdown of a marriage next door.

 We had a lot of problems with the property manager.
 The place was never cleaned after the previous tenants left.